 As for the timing, I turn 30 in July 2023.
 Doing something dramatic for my 30th seemed appropriate – but then it hit me: why don’t I have my birthday in America, on trail?
 Going back to where I started, 28 years since I left.
 If I timed it right, I could also experience Independence Day (presumably a big deal in US culture?).
 And so the plan was set.
 All I needed now was a US passport…

 How are you preparing?

-This will be the longest consecutive days hiking in my life.
-But I feel like I’m ready for it.
+This will be the most consecutive days hiking in my life.
+Am I phased?
+Not at all.
 I’ve spent so much time hauling my life across the world on my back that I’m confident I can do the distance and deal with the altitude.
 I’m no stranger to sleeping on the floor either.
-All in all, I’m hoping it’ll be the homecoming to the mountains I loved as a toddler.
+All in all, I’m hoping it’ll be a homecoming to the mountains I loved as a toddler.

 The main challenges in prep will be:

 - the citizenship admin – aka getting my passport renewed without my original one (DONE!)

 - permits for the JMT – less competitive going north-bound but still need to get right (DONE!)

 - booking the travel